jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 We call someone a _genius_ when he or she uses existing technology to make a new tool.
 Happily, these trailblazing protagonists are self-motivated, and we already celebrate their intellect and innovations.
 But innovation isn't the only step toward Techvolution.
 We only truly evolve when regular people choose to use a new tool.

 For example, think of computers.
-Before they could change the world, people needed to learn to type, which takes many frustrating hours.
+Before they could change the world, people needed to learn to type, and learning takes many frustrating hours.
 In fact, when stuffy Xerox execs (all males) saw the world's first personal computer in 1977—the Xerox Alto—they refused to try it out.
 The photocopier was the future of office work they said, and besides, "typing was women's work."
 Happily, many Alto engineers fled to Apple and helped invent the MacIntosh.
 The point is if everyone refused to learn to type, computers would be useless.
-Society only upgrades when individuals learn and integrate new tools into their lifestyles.
+Society only upgrades when individuals learn new tools and integrate them into their lifestyles.

 So, what trick does Nature play on extras to reach for new tools when they would be risking Darth Blockbuster's, or in this case, Darth Photocopier's, ridicule, or wrath?
 The answer is a force found within us all.